|The Frankfurt-Tipp rating:|

-Alex (Louis Ashbourne Serkis) is not exactly one of the strongest or most athletic children at his school.
-Nevertheless, he always bravely appears against the school hooligans Lance (Tom Taylor) and Kaye (Rhianna Dorris) when they once again harass his best friend Bedders (Deam Chaumoo).
-When they want to take revenge and ambush Alex after school, the boy flees and ends up in an excavation pit.
-Here he discovers an old sword, which he easily pulls out of a stone.
-He's kicking off a series of incredible events.
-Suddenly a new student (Angus Imrie) appears, who turns out to be the old magician Merlin (Patrick Stewart).
-He tells Alex that he is a descendant of the legendary King Arthur and that only he can prevent the evil magician Morgana (Rebecca Ferguson) from regaining her old power.
+Alex (Louis Ashbourne Serkis) isn't exactly one of the strongest or most athletic kids at his school.
+Still, he bravely stands up to school bullies Lance (Tom Taylor) and Kaye (Rhianna Dorris) whenever they bully his best friend Bedders (Deam Chaumoo).
+When they seek revenge and ambush Alex after school, the boy ends up in a construction pit while on the run.
+Here he discovers an old sword, which he easily pulls out of a rock.
+With it, he sets off a series of unbelievable events.
+Suddenly a new student (Angus Imrie) appears, who turns out to be the old wizard Merlin (Patrick Stewart).
+He informs Alex that he is a descendant of the legendary King Arthur and that only he can stop the evil sorceress Morgana (Rebecca Ferguson) from regaining her ancient power.
 Because then all of humanity would be in danger.
-But in order to compete against Morgana, Alex has to enter an unexpected community, which seems not to be up to the enormous danger waiting for her…
+But to take on Morgana, Alex must form an unexpected alliance, but one that seems no match for the enormous danger that awaits.

-The young actors, above all Louis Ashbourne Serkis (son of Motion Capture King Andy Serkis), can convince away by the bank.
-Your game appears pleasantly natural and unobtrusive, which makes not only the humorous scenes work very well.
-Even the more serious moments they master very credibly.
-And the film also has some of them to offer, which Cornish implemented with a sensitive hand, without ever making them seem too masterly or too kitschy.
+The young actors, especially Louis Ashbourne Serkis (son of motion capture king Andy Serkis), can convince through the bank away.
+Their acting comes across as pleasantly natural and unaffected, which means that not only the humorous scenes work very well.
+They also master the more serious moments very credibly.
+And the film also has a few of these to offer, which Cornish has implemented with a sensitive hand, without them ever seeming too doctrinaire or too cheesy.

 An article by Frankfurt-Tipp